pelavarre/byobash/README.md

 as often as you need a tool to wake up and welcome you competently into your own everyday work.
-Work once briefly to retune your Bash to receive this signal well, and you'll have Bash itself treating you more kindly, as often you ask for it.
+Work once briefly to retune your Bash to receive this signal well, and you'll have Bash itself treating you more kindly, as often you ask for it

 The year 1972 was a long time ago now.
-You actually don't have to keep it in place to misrule over you.
+You actually don't have to keep it in place in misrule over you

 ## Basic install